crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/logic.md

 For more detail on applying formal logic to legislative drafting, see **The basics of symbolic formal logic as a useful tool for legislative counsel** in [CALC Loophole, November 2021](https://www.calc.ngo/publications/loopholes){:target="_blank"} (or the copy in the logic folder on OSF).

+The key is that most legislative provisions apply a **legal effect** if certain **conditions** are met (but those conditions might be cumulative or alternative, and some of them might be expressed negatively).
+* This has a logical **if-then** structure, with and-or-not structures in the conditions.
+* The **human** reader of the legislation often finds these structures **confusing**, particularly when we have to provide exceptions to exceptions and generally cater for the complexity of human activity.
+* But the human reader can be **guided** through the logical structures by a computer, given that **computers can follow logic easily and reliably**.

 ![Simpler example provision rendered in symbolic logic](/images/example-formal-logic-lgsltn.png)
 ![More complex example provision rendered in symbolic logic](/images/symboliclogic-regulator.png)